Sarah Winchester: Marriage and family deaths

 During the American Civil War, Pardee, who was under five feet tall and then twenty-three, married William Wirt Winchester, then twenty-five, on Tuesday, September 30, 1862.
 William was the son of a wealthy shirt manufacturer who would later become known for being the founder of the Winchester Repeating Arms Company.
 The two had been childhood friends and neighbors.

-Because of building material shortages due to the Civil War, the two lived with William's parents on Court Street, New Haven.
+Because of building-material shortages due to the Civil War, the two lived with William's parents on Court Street, New Haven.
 They hoped to build their own home on Prospect Hill.
 After the war, in 1866, the new home began construction.

 On June 15, 1866, Sallie gave birth to a baby girl they named Annie Pardee Winchester, in honor of William's late sister, who had died during childbirth.
 The child suffered from marasmus and died within a month of her birth.
 The couple was devastated and withdrew from society, with Sallie remaining secluded for nearly a year.

 During the construction of their home on Prospect Hill, the Winchesters embraced learning about architecture and design.
 Architecture and design became life-long hobbies for Sallie, who also learned about real estate investment and financial strategies from William and her father-in-law.

-The house was completed in 1868, was approximately 20,000 square feet, had over twenty rooms with marble floors, decorative fireplaces and chandeliers, large bay windows, plasterwork ceilings, and a circular drive in front.
+The house, completed in 1868, was approximately 20,000 square feet and had over twenty rooms, with marble floors, decorative fireplaces and chandeliers, large bay windows, plasterwork ceilings, and a circular drive in front.

 In June 1869, Sallie’s father died, at the age of sixty, possibly from rheumatoid arthritis.

 Between 1880 and 1881, Sallie lost three close family members.
-Her mother died in May 1880, her father-in-law, Oliver Winchester, died in December that same year, and her husband died from tuberculosis in March 1881.
+Her mother died in May 1880; her father-in-law, Oliver Winchester, died in December that same year; and her husband died from tuberculosis in March 1881.

 After the loss of so many family members, Sallie spent time at the seashore, followed by a trip to Europe.

 Inheritance

-Shortly before his death, William made out bank drafts to his wife, totalling $7,500 and made her the executrix of his will.
+Shortly before his death, William made out bank drafts to his wife totaling $7,500 and designated her the executrix of his will.
 Sallie was forty years old when her husband died.
-She henceforth controlled 777 Winchester Repeating Arms Company shares which were valued at $77,700 at the time.
+She thenceforth controlled 777 Winchester Repeating Arms Company shares, valued at $77,700 at the time.
 Between 1880 and 1885, she earned dividends from the stock, which averaged $7,900 annually.
-With the death of her mother-in-law, Jane Winchester, in 1898, Sallie inherited a further 2,000 shares of Winchester Repeating Arms Company stock that was then worth about $400 per share.
+With the death of her mother-in-law, Jane Winchester, in 1898, Sallie inherited a further 2,000 shares of Winchester Repeating Arms Company stock, then worth about $400 per share.